jackbdu/Intro-ML-Arts-IMA-Summer24/05-training-a-neural-network/README.md

 1. Watch [Machine Learning for Human Creative Practice](https://vimeo.com/287094397) by Dr. Rebecca Fiebrink at Eyeo 2018.
 Write a response to the following question posed by Dr. Fiebrink:
     - How can machine learning support people's existing creative practices?
 Expand people's creative capabilities?
 2. Create your own p5.js sketch that trains a model with real-time interactive data.
-This can be a prototype of the aforementioned idea or a simple exercise where you run this week's code examples with your own data.
+This can be a prototype of a project idea or a simple exercise where you run this week's code examples with your own data.
 Here are some exercise suggestions:
-    - Try to invent more elegant and intuitive interaction for collecting real-time data beyond clicking buttons.
+    - Try to invent more elegant and intuitive interaction for collecting real-time data beyond pressing keys.
     - What other real-time inputs might you consider beyond mouse position, image pixels, or face/pose/hand tracking?
 Could you use real-time sensor data?
-    - What other real-time outputs might you consider beyond color or sound modulation?
+    - What other real-time outputs might you consider beyond text?
+Could the output be sound/color modulation?
+Could there be multiple outputs like R, G, B values?
 Could the output be a physical computing device?
-Multiple outputs like R, G, B values?
     - Improve the the sketch we built in class:
-        - Can you add more keypoints to the data collection?
-All the keypoints?
         - Can you add more classification categories?
         - Can you create an interface for training and showing the results of model's prediction?
         - Can you turn this into a regression model?